tigar/test-demo-site/books/index.md

 ---
 layout: layouts/post.njk
-title: About
+title: What I'm Reading
 templateClass: tmpl-post
 eleventyNavigation:
-  key: Books
+  key: What I'm Reading
-  order: 4
+  order: 3
 ---

 Some of my favorite books are here: INSERT_LINK